stc/cc-p5/README.md

 ### Data
 - working with data: realtime, recorded (CSV), and API calls

-### Misc
-- examples, related to different usage areas (deploying, platform specific stuff, etc)

 ### Computer Vision
 - examples, using different js based vision frameworks
 - these are some modified versions of Kyle McDonald's [javascript-computervision collection](https://github.com/kylemcdonald/cv-examples)
+- also, including handy machine learning code from [ml5js](https://ml5js.org/)

+### Misc
+- examples, related to different usage areas (deploying, platform specific stuff, etc)

 ### Libs
 - Javascript libraries, dependencies of the examples we are working with